Building brand awareness and reaching out to customers are important if you’re running a small to medium business.

 Competition is high, and with today’s digital age comes the frequently asked question, “How do you promote your brand online?”

-Whether you’re looking to get SEO or PPC, it’s important to get all the information you need to decide which channel to focus on.
+Whether you’re looking to get SEO services or PPC, it’s important to get all the information you need to decide which channel to focus on.
 And we’re here to help you with just that, hopefully with a bit of SEO training tied up to a PPC approach.

 Search ads boil down to bidding for search engines to put your ads on top of the results page for specific keywords.

-- Budget: PPC relies on bidding upfront and when done right, can be cost-effective.
+PPC relies on bidding upfront and when done right, can be cost-effective.
 Your PPC budget should be flexible, but its efficiency relies on your landing page’s ability to convert visitors into buyers.

-- Approach: Creating a PPC strategy involves data and analytics.
+Creating a PPC strategy involves data and analytics.
 Many rely on bidding for heavily searched keywords that draw in a lot of competition.
 To reach their campaign goals, good PPC campaign strategists will usually recommend keywords that have a good balance of traffic and competition.

-- Time: If your analysts choose the right keywords and you have optimized your landing page for them, PPC should yield good results.
+If your analysts choose the right keywords and you have optimized your landing page for them, PPC should yield good results.
 You’ll start getting clicks once your ad is up and appearing on the results page.
 However, keep in mind that your ads will need a significant amount of budget in order to continuously run.

-Why you need both PPC and SEO?
+Why Do You Need Both PPC and SEO?

 For example, if someone inputs “lemon meringue pie bakeshop near me” in the search query, they’re more likely to be craving that dessert and susceptible to a targeted advert.

 On the other hand, a user searching for “lemon meringue pie” could be browsing for recipes or for opinions on the dessert.
 If you’ve optimized your site for those keywords, you may draw them to your site and have the time to persuade them into trying your deserts.

-- When analyzing keywords to use, determine if they would be too costly or too risky to leave to PPC.
+When analyzing keywords to use, determine if they would be too costly or too risky to leave to PPC.
 You can make them the driving point of your SEO approach instead.

-- Combining the data from your PPC and SEO campaigns can significantly help you in fine-tuning your campaign.
+Combining the data from your PPC and SEO campaigns can significantly help you in fine-tuning your campaign.
 Metrics such as Click-through Rate, Bounce Rate, and Conversion Rate that can be found in both SEO and PPC, can help you determine which keywords are more effective or relevant, especially with generating leads.

 In many ways, digital marketing levels the playing field between big corporations and smaller businesses.
 Unlike traditional media, which can be prohibitively expensive, both SEO and PPC are affordable for a lot of businesses.